Paul72187/European-Cities/README.md

 So that I can understand the year-on-year growth or decline of European nation states I want to be able to compare data on Gross Domestic Product (GDP) growth or decline over the past 12 months.

+As a user
+So that I can get a sense of the comparative wealth of European nation states I want to be able to compare data on Gross Domestic Product (GDP) per capita in US Dollars between nation states.